 "It was also a time to switch from home to work and work to home", Murray says, adding that she’s seeing more people saying they miss their commutes. .
 "They're going – for some people – from their bed across their bedroom to their office desk.
 For others, it's downstairs to the kitchen or into a corner of the living room.

 "But that period of time commuting, whether we were sitting on buses scrolling through our phones, reading the news, listening to podcasts, whether we were cycling, walking, driving, it allowed us that time to merely decompress from one way of living, which is home or work."

-With two lockdowns almost under our belts, and smack bang in the middle of what is for many the most challenging time of year anyway, this isn’t the time for aspirational to-do lists or punishing expectations.
+With numerous lockdowns under our belts, this isn’t the time for aspirational to-do lists or punishing expectations.
 The bare essentials, the things that bring us stability and comfort, are what we need, Murray says.

 "This is the time to go, ‘You know what?
 I'm going to get my sleep in order.
 I'm going to be mindful of my sleep.
 I'm going to make sure I get out for a minimum of a walk.’
 Anything else?
 That's great.
 That's a bonus.
 Just get outside, get some fresh air, get away from your desk."

 But what about those few months in between, when things almost felt normal, when we could sit in pubs and go to museums, date and hang out in groups?
 How do you maintain the momentum gained back in that time now, when restrictions are at their tightest again?